transducens/demint/README.md

 ```

 **Diarize audio**

+Diarizes the audio (by default from `assets/audios/`) and stores the resulting segments in a directory (by default in `cache/diarized_audios/`) with the same name, 16hz of sample rate and mono audio.
+The first number of each segment is the index and the second number is the speaker ID.
 ```bash
 # Diarize an audio file or a directory of audio files.
 # From assets/audios/ to cache/diarized_audios/